shahriarahmmed/Project-Torulota/README.md

-# Project-Torulota
+# Project-Torulota V 1.0
+## Porject Torulota is a practice project.
+This is just initial release.

-HTML, CSS, Vanilla Javascript project
+**This project using  this technology HTML, CSS, Vanilla Javascript project**